syncfusion-content/maui-docs/MAUI/Parallax-View/Getting-started.md

 {% endtabs %}

-## Register the handler
+## Step 4: Register the handler

-Syncfusion.Maui.Core Nuget is a dependent package for all Syncfusion controls of .NET MAUI.
-In the MauiProgram.cs file, register the handler for Syncfusion core.
+[Syncfusion.Maui.Core nuget](https://www.nuget.org/packages/Syncfusion.Maui.Core) is a dependent package for all Syncfusion controls of .NET MAUI.
+In the **MauiProgram.cs file**, register the handler for Syncfusion core.

 {% highlight C# %}